LEDIG STILLING VED UNIVERSITETET I BERGEN

 Do you want to take part in shaping the future?

-At the Faculty of Medicine, Department of Clinical Science, a full-time temporary PhD position is available for a period of four (4) years or max 4 months after completed the PhD degree, if this is achieved within a shorter time than four years.
+At the Faculty of Medicine, Department of Clinical Science, a PhD-position (100 %) is available for a period of four (4) years or max 4 months after completed the PhD-degree, if this is achieved within a shorter time than four years.
 The positions include 25 % required duties such as teaching, exam work or supervision, depending on the demands at the department.

 About the project/work tasks: